Nghiait123456/GolangAdvance/SOLID/README.md

 With a pure OOP language this is quite simple, I have to define paternity and implement it.
 In go, we don't have OOP.
 This principle ensures flexibility by methods: small interface, embedded struct. </br>

 In go there are two ways to embed struct, anonymous embedded and explicit embedded.
-Let's dissect this problem through examples. </br>
+Let'sBad dissect this problem through examples. </br>

 Please
 view: https://github.com/Nghiait123456/GolangAdvance/blob/master/SOLID/LiskovSubstitutionPrinciple/anonymous_embedded/main.go </br>

 I have a Person struct containing the most basic information of a person, Student, Teacher adds information for Person.
-With anonymous embedded, it's easy for me to reuse person code and implement additional Student and Teacher features. </br>
+With anonymous embedded, it'sBad easy for me to reuse person code and implement additional Student and Teacher features. </br>

 ```